Ava Clary

 Re-visions, finding the light at the end of the tunnel

 After I’ve finished a draft, I imagine other possibilities.
 I question everything.
 Does this make sense?
 Did I ignore the emotions here?
 What is she feeling and why am I not showing that?
 Why did it take 12 chapters for the lover to show up?
 (I am a terrible romance writer, yet I aspire to write rom-coms in space!)
 Well, let’s fix it.
-Even editing a story, fear can sneak in.
+Even when editing a story, fear can sneak in.
 Fear that the romance is too fake.
 The jokes are falling flat.
 The descriptions are dull as soapy glass.

-My editor brain says, “Look!
+My editor-brain says, “Look!
 The character is not taking any decisive action, but things are happening to her.”
 (I do this consistently with my first drafts.
 I write these passive scenes that must be switched up to give the character more agency.
 Why does the ghost just show up when I can have Lillia summon her?
 Ahha!)

 Fighting the fears isn’t easy.
 This can be the moment I discover I’m avoiding an emotional conversation because I find it embarrassing.
 Are they really going to share their feelings right now?
 Can’t we do this later?

 Fear will stop me.
 I can’t see my way out of the fog.
-I have no idea what’s supposed to happen next, because the outline skips ahead to a vague description.
+I have no idea what’s supposed to happen next because the outline skips ahead to a vague description.
 Like in the Elven Ink novel I started, but haven’t finished.
-In the third act of the story I know that Zina and Zak are reunited in his clan, where she is an outsider.
+In the third act of the story, I know that Zina and Zak are reunited in his clan, where she is an outsider.
 But how?
-(This is when the panther lays down to sleep, or hides in a cave.)
+(This is when the panther lays down to sleep or hides in a cave.)
 I am bereft and without hope.
 Overwhelmed, I lay down the pen, unplug the computer (or switch tabs to watch anime instead.)
 Because working out why I’m having difficulty might mean facing whatever is making me uncomfortable, the social anxiety, or fears I am not good enough to write this.

 clouds over sun

-In darkness, where do we look but toward the light.
+In darkness where do we look but toward the light?

 Writing isn’t always easy.
 That doesn’t mean I give up.
 I am learning to finish my projects, especially this year when I made a list of all the unfinished ones I’ve left behind.
 The light ahead is what pulls me forward.
 I can figure out the problem, whether it’s me or the characters or just life overwhelming me.
-(Maybe I need to recharge my artist-self.)
+(Maybe I need to recharge my artist self.)
 The Artist’s Way encourages taking Artist Dates to reconnect with your inner artist, or just recognize that life can be overwhelming.
 You can take a day or two and figure out what’s going on.
 Then, because we are writers, we are curious and playful, (or we aspire to be.)
 We want to know what happens next… we do not give up.

-The panther stalks out of her cave, and crosses a beam of light before disappearing into the shadows, sleek and stealthy.
+The panther stalks out of her cave and crosses a beam of light before disappearing into the shadows, sleek and stealthy.
 We are on the hunt for the story again.

 Leave a Reply